 So often, IT project’s focus on features before scenarios.
 It is easy for the IT Pro to talk about features because cloud-based software platforms can change and improve quickly.
-Microsoft Teams has been releasing features at a steady pace over it’s first year of general availability.
+Microsoft Teams has been releasing features at a steady pace over its first year of general availability.
 Karuana views the development as “building the connective tissue with Microsoft Teams, to better express the workloads that already exist in Office 365.”
-The goal is to continue bringing Office 365 workloads together “to provide a high quality user experience, that lowers the barrier of entry to people.”
+The goal is to continue bringing Office 365 workloads together “to provide a high-quality user experience, that lowers the barrier of entry to people.”

 However, a good user adoption plan improves the likelihood of aligning usage of Microsoft Teams to business goals.
-When an organisation wishes to change they way they work with the help of software, they don’t simply roll it out hoping that people will use it the way the intend it to be used.
+When an organisation wishes to change the way they work with the help of software, they don’t simply roll it out hoping that people will use it the way they intend it to be used.
 A change in business culture takes place through building a community and conversation about the new way of working.
 Building a community requires people to champion the change.

 Microsoft is launching their Teams Champion Program to provide guidance for people who will be tasked with building community in their organisation that supports using Microsoft Teams.
 They will be leveraging a space in the Microsoft Tech Community for “Driving Adoption” where you can discuss stories and experiences about user adoption for Microsoft Teams and other Microsoft 365 products.
-The center for best practise, resources for rolling out Microsoft Teams or for increasing user adoption is still successwithteams.com.
+The centre for best practice, resources for rolling out Microsoft Teams or for increasing user adoption is still successwithteams.com.
 When you have questions, visit the Microsoft Teams space in the Microsoft Tech Community. http://aka.ms/teamstechcommunity.

 How can an organisation build an internal community to support Microsoft Teams?

 IT Pros have the responsibility of keeping up to date with changes in technology and in the productivity tools.
 So they need the help of an internal community to provide peer support.
 Karuana say’s that you need to find the people who are passionate about technology, curious by nature and like to help people.
 They will be your community champions.
-Give them a platform to hold conversation and support each other.
+Give them a platform to hold a conversation and support each other.

 Microsoft used Yammer as a community platform for their deployment of Microsoft Teams, for users to ask their questions and share their stories.
 In the first few months, Karuana and members of the Teams team spent a lot of time in that Yammer community, encouraging discussion and answering questions.
-Now the community is supporting itself through it’s champions.
+Now the community is supporting itself through its champions.
 The side benefit of the community is that it builds the collaboration skills of individual employees; champions and end users alike.